Mourning dove: Description

+A Mourning Dove perched on a fence in the suburbs of Cary, North Carolina.

 The mourning dove is a medium-sized, slender dove approximately 31 cm in length.
 Mourning doves weigh 112–170 g, usually closer to 128 g.
 The mourning dove has a wingspan of 37–45 cm.
 The elliptical wings are broad, and the head is rounded.
 Its tail is long and tapered ("macroura" comes from the Greek words for "large" and "tail").
 Mourning doves have perching feet, with three toes forward and one reversed.
 The legs are short and reddish colored.
 The beak is short and dark, usually a brown-black hue.

 The plumage is generally light gray-brown above and lighter and pinkish below.
 The wings have black spotting, and the outer tail feathers are white, contrasting with the black inners.
 Below the eye is a distinctive crescent-shaped area of dark feathers.
 The eyes are dark, with light blue skin surrounding them.
 The adult male has bright purple-pink patches on the neck sides, with light pink coloring reaching the breast.
-Adult males possess a distinctly bluish-grey colored crown, which females lack.
+Adult males possess a distinctly bluish-gray colored crown, which females lack.
 Females are similar in appearance but have more brown coloring overall and are slightly smaller than males.
 The iridescent feather patches on the neck above the shoulders are nearly absent but can be quite vivid on males.
 Juvenile birds have a scaly appearance and are generally darker.